-Australian Police Minister Lashes Out At ‘Grand Theft Auto’ Mod ‘LSPDFR’
+Australian Police Minister Lashes Out At ‘Grand Theft Auto’ Mod, ‘LSPDFR’

-In a story run by Australian new outlet Channel 7, the Australian police minister lashed out at a mod called LSPDFR for Grand Theft Auto V.
+In a story by Australian news outlet Channel 7, the Australian police minister lashed out at a mod called LSPDFR for Grand Theft Auto V.

 Police Minister Troy Grant went public with his denunciation of the GTA 5 mod in a Channel 7 news special, which focused on the mod.